-All of the mini-courses will be available for an extended period of time.
-We anticipate the content will be available at least until June 9, 2015.
-You will be notified by email of any changes to content availability beforehand.
+As of now, there is no end date to this course offering.
+There are no plans to end this course.
+If you have registered for one of the mini-courses, you will be notified by email of any changes to content availability beforehand.

 All of the mini-courses are self-paced and include videos, quizzes, and/or exercises.
 The mini-courses vary considerably in length and complexity, and some students work faster than others, so we're not able to predict an individual time commitment.

 What background do I need?